 - lack of social skills,

-At times they may realize something’s wrong, but talking feels so good, they simply can’t stop.
+Sometimes they may realize something’s wrong, but talking feels so good they simply can’t stop.

-Attempting to explain to them their mistake may or may not end your friendship but definitely won’t get them interested in listening more.
+Attempting to explain their mistake may or may not end your friendship, but it definitely won’t get them interested in listening more.

-- Walk away, and that means to completely give up on your friend and their opinion of you.
+- Walk away, completely giving up on your friend and their opinion of you.

 - Continue listening.